 Your archive is the stuff—the primary sources—that you are actually making claims about.
 Depending on your (inter)discipline, your archive might include ethnographic interview transcripts, legal statutes or course transcripts, websites, novels, live performances you attended or have records of, polling data, activist ephemera like event fliers or programs, podcast or television episodes, video game content, films, or musical scores or recordings.

 Sit down with those objects and write out some thick descriptions of them.
 What do they look, sound, smell, taste, or feel like?
 Who made them, when, and where?
 Who is the audience for them and how do you know that?
 What are the major themes present in those objects?
 For example, if you’re looking at immigration laws from a particular time period, what are the major issues, population groups, and ideologies they address?

 Maybe you find that a set of immigration laws, a particular season of a television show, and a series of activist fliers all address the same theme of police violence.

-Cull your Objects According to Themes
+Cull your objects according to themes

 Not all of your objects will fit into common themes.
 And not all themes will have the same number of objects associated with them.
 That’s okay.

 The objects that don’t share a common theme with any of your other objects should probably be left for another project.
 They don’t fit into your book/dissertation’s topic.
 They may be awesome, fascinating objects about which you have tons to say.
 But if they don’t have any kin among your other archival objects, they don’t fit here.
-Instead, you can talk about them in a separate journal article, blog post, or digital humanities project, or leave them for your next book.
+Instead, you can talk about them in a separate journal article, blog post, or digital project, or leave them for your next book.

 For themes that only have a few objects, or a notably fewer number than the other themes, see if there are any new objects you could add to bulk that group up.
 Alternatively, you could cut those lighter themes and leave them for another project.

 Pay particular attention to the information a reader would need to already have to understand a particular theme, and then make sure your previous themes provide that information.
 What are points 1–3 your reader needs to understand point 4?
 Let that logic guide your ordering.

 Think about a photograph: from a given view, there are a million different photographs you could take.
 The photographic frame limits the viewer’s eye, causing them to focus on a specific view.
 That’s the job of your book’s frame, and you find it by drawing out that overarching theme.

 But your argument is your ANSWER to those questions.
 If your topic is how queer disabled dancers navigate identity in the Bay Area dance scene, your argument is your take on how exactly they do that: these dancers do this by XYZ.

 With this process, your framework and argument emerge from your objects, and you then use that framework and argument to guide your argument and analysis.
 And this way you can see what fits in this project and what would be better left for another one.